 Also, all apple trees need a certain number of “chill hours.”
 In other words, they need a minimum of time where the temps are under a certain amount – basically, a set amount of time that the tree needs to stay dormant.

 Pollination of apple trees is another consideration.
 Some apple trees need another apple tree nearby to cross-pollinate with.
 If you have a truly small space and no room for two or more trees, you need to find a self-fertile variety.
+Keep in mind, though, that even self-fertile trees will produce a lot more fruit if they’re cross-pollinated.
 If you have enough space for two trees, be sure you are planting two varieties that bloom around the same time so they can pollinate one another.

-Also, just because an apple tree is labeled dwarf doesn’t necessarily make it suitable for a container grown apple tree.
+Also, just because an apple tree is labeled dwarf doesn’t necessarily mean it’s a suitable container grown apple tree.
 The rootstock that the tree is grafted onto will determine the eventual size.
 So what you are looking for is a label referring to the rootstock.
 This system is a more reliable method for determining if the tree will do well in a container.
 Look for a tree that is grafted onto P-22, M-27, M-9, or M-26 rootstock.

 Next, consider container size.
 They are measured by volume or diameter, so it’s sometimes hard to pinpoint exactly what size you need.
 For your first year apple baby, look for a pot that is either 18-22 inches across or one with a volume of 10-15 gallons.
 Yes, you can grow apple trees in smaller containers, but if you are in doubt, bigger is better than smaller.
 Whatever the size, be sure it has drainage holes.
 Get a wheeled base to put the pot on so you can easily move the tree around.